 Phi Beta Kappa

 Founded at The College of William and Mary in 1776 to foster love of learning, Phi Beta Kappa is the oldest academic honorary society in America.
 The Hamilton chapter, known as the Epsilon Chapter of New York, was established in 1870.
 Students are elected during their senior year on the basis of academic distinction in the liberal arts and sciences.
 In examining the academic records of candidates, the chapter considers the breadth of their engagement with the liberal arts and their fulfillment of the academic purposes and goals of the College.
-Breadth in the liberal arts normally involves one course in at least five of the six following categories — arts, math/computer science, sciences, social sciences, languages and humanities.
-In at least three of those categories, the student will have taken a course at the 200-level or above.
-The Hamilton chapter normally selects about 10 percent of the senior class for membership.
+The Hamilton chapter normally selects about 10 percent of the senior class for membership (see criteria for election).

 Sigma Xi, the scientific research society, is one of the oldest and largest scientific organizations in the world and is the international honor society of science and engineering.
 The Hamilton College chapter was installed in 1965.
 The mission of Sigma Xi is "to enhance the health of the research enterprise, foster integrity in science and engineering, and promote the public's understanding of science for the purpose of improving the human condition."
 Students who show marked aptitude for research and who are continuing in research at the graduate level can be elected to associate membership.
 Membership is by nomination and election by full and active members, and is based on a student's performance in a research project, presentation and publication of results of research.